rds1983/SpriteFontPlus/README.md

 	_fontIdEmojis = _font.AddTtf("Emojis", File.ReadAllBytes(@"Fonts/Symbola-Emoji.ttf"));
 ```

-And following code renders text of different sizes with it along with the backing texture:
+And following code renders text with it along with the backing texture:
 ```c#
 	_spriteBatch.Begin();